 The NRC is the national communications center for handling activities related to response actions.
 The NRC acts as the single federal point of contact for all pollution incident reporting.
 Notice of an oil discharge or release of a hazardous substance in an amount equal to or greater than the harmful or reportable quantity must be made immediately in accordance with the CWA and CERCLA under 33 C.F.R. part 153, Subpart B, and 40 C.F.R. part 302, respectively.
 All notices of discharges or releases received at the NRC will be relayed immediately to the appropriate predesignated FOSC.
-Notifying individual state offices does not relieve the responsible party from the requirements to notify the NRC and the Texas Spill-Reporting Hotline.
-Refer to the Initial Reporting Form, Annex 3 and the Contact Spreadsheet, Annex 2.
+Notifying individual state offices does not relieve the responsible party from the requirements to notify the NRC, ADEM, MDEQ, and Florida DEP.
+Each state in the AL, MS, NWFL planning area has a 24/7 State Warning Point Hotline.
+Refer to the Initial Reporting Form, Annex 3 and the Contact List, Annex 2.